 Strategically raising some plants above soil level adds the dimension of altitude to your creative repertoire, and using pots, planters and hanging baskets is the most versatile way to make this happen.

 My wife and I have been growing annuals and perennials in outdoor containers strategically placed in our flower beds and rock gardens since 1987.
-Here’s a close look at what we’ve learned about gardening with containers in three dimensions over the last three decades.
+Here are five container gardening tops based on what we’ve learned about gardening with containers in three dimensions over the last three decades.

 Container gardening tip #1: Choosing containers